Colored Quartz Flooring – exceptional wear resistance and truly outstanding durability

 Secondly, Color quartz system protective topcoats represent clear epoxy or polyurethane sealers.
 The Quartz Flooring cost per square foot is more cost-effective than terrazzo or other similar products.
 You can consider between $12 and $15 per square foot, depending on the project’s complexity and location.

 Lastly, Quartz has durability similar to granite but will not chip as easily.
 It is stain resistant due to its non-porous qualities.
-Quartz provides you with a uniform and solid look.
+Besides, Quartz provides you with a uniform and solid look.
+Also, read about Modern Concrete Floor Ideas and request a Free Estimate.